pnkfelix/pnkfx-blog/source/_posts/2019-11-18-rust-bug-minimization-patterns.markdown

 Howver, I still prefer to do it, because I find that it helps with later reduction steps if I can do my transformations on a single file.

-There two techniques I use for doing this:
+There two techniques I use for ["mod-inlining"][]:

-1. Manually cut-and-paste.
+1. Manually cut-and-paste:

-   Just take each instance of `mod foo;` in the root file, find its contents.
+   take each instance of `mod foo;` in the root file, and find that module's contents.
 Then replace the `;` with `{` and `}`, and finally paste the contents in between the curly brackets you just added.
-You don't even have to re-indent it if you don't want to; its not like this is Python!
+You don't even have to re-indent it if you don't want to (its not like this is Python)!

    For a small module tree, such as we find in `boards/arty-e21`, manually cut-and-pasting is entirely reasonable.
 But if you have a large module tree, with many directories and files, it can become tedious and error-prone.

-2. Alternative: use `rustc` to expand the module-tree.
-   You can add `--verbose` to the `cargo build` invocation to see the actual `rustc` command line invocation `cargo` is using, and then you can add `-Z unstable-options --pretty=expanded` to that `rustc` invocation, piping the output to a new rust source file.
+   {% marginblock %}
    Warning: this will not only expand the module tree: it will also expand all the macro invocations, including `#[derive]` attributes.
    This can be a bit overwhelming.
 (I am continually tempted to add a new unstable `--pretty` variant that *just* expands the module tree but does *not* expand the macros otherwise.)
+   {% endmarginblock %}

+2. Alternative: use `rustc` to expand the module-tree.
+   You can add `--verbose` to the `cargo build` invocation to see the actual `rustc` command line invocation `cargo` is using, and then you can add `-Z unstable-options --pretty=expanded` to that `rustc` invocation, piping the output to a new rust source

 I will show a concrete example of using `rustc` in this way later in the blog post.
 But for now I will just manually cut-and-paste the